 Here are some basic points that discuss cellular respiration:

-1. Glycolysis occurs in the cytoplasm of the cell.
+Glycolysis occurs in the cytoplasm of the cell.
 During this process, cells break glucose into pyruvate.
 Pyruvate is a three-carbon containing compound.
-After this step, pyruvate is broken down into a two-carbon molecule which is known as acetyl-coenzyme A (acetyl-coA) and carbon dioxide (CO2).
+After this step, pyruvate is broken down into a two-carbon molecule which is known as acetyl-coenzyme A (acetyl-coA) and carbon dioxide C02).

-3. In oxidative phosphorylation, there is a transfer of energy from the cells because of the breakdown of food to ATP molecule.
+In oxidative phosphorylation, there is a transfer of energy from the cells because of the breakdown of food to ATP molecules.
 Oxidative phosphorylation takes place in the inner membrane which is also termed as the cristae of the mitochondria.

 The energy present in a chemical bond can be visualized as potential energy borne by the electrons that make up the covalent bond.
 Cells are capable of harvesting this energy often to produce ATP.
 (ATP is also known as the energy currency of the cell.)
 After this, the energy depleted electron (associated with a proton as a hydrogen atom) is donated to some other molecule.
 This process is followed by the acceptance of hydrogen atoms by oxygen gas and it forms water, and the process is called aerobic respiration.
-On the other hand, the process when an inorganic molecule (rather than oxygen) accepts the hydrogen is called as inorganic respiration.
+On the other hand, the process when an inorganic molecule (rather than oxygen) accepts the hydrogen is called inorganic respiration.
 Similarly, when an organic molecule accepts the hydrogen atom, the process is known as fermentation.
-The example of aerobic respiration is the breakdown of glucose, which is mentioned in the following reaction.
+The example of aerobic respiration is the breakdown of glucose.

 In the first stage, energy is captured by the substrate-level phosphorylation through glycolysis and this step is followed by three stages that carry out aerobic respiration by oxidizing the end product of glycolysis.